-Table 4.4 shows that the annual aggregate amount of earnings across all employees in EUROMOD is close (97%) to the register sources in the base year 2015.
-Dividend income (114%) and self-employment income (116%) are somewhat over-represented.
+Table 4.4 shows that the annual aggregate amount of earnings across all employees in EUROMOD is close (98 %) to the register sources in the base year 2014.
+Dividend income (119 %) and self-employment income are somewhat over-represented (117 %).
 The discrepancies are larger when different components of dividend and self-employment incomes are compared.
 These components are imputed, so lower precision is expected.
-In particular, the earned income share of dividend income can not be satisfactorily imputed from the SILC data.

 Old-age pensions are covered quite well in the SILC data (Tables 4.5-4.6).
 The number of recipients of disability pensions are over-represented, however, the aggregate amount is quite close to external statistics.
 On the contrary, survivor's pensions are under-represented.
-Disability pensions are overestimated because they include also other benefits than pensions that can not be successfully disaggregated.
+Disability pensions are overestimated because they include also other benefits than pensions.